BajpaiDeepika/SE-StayBeautiful/README.md

  More information can be found on the user manual.

- -Team members:
+ Team members:
- -Deepika Bajpai,
+ Deepika Bajpai,
- -Vaishali Sainaath,
+ Vaishali Sainaath,
- -Akshada More,
+ Akshada More,
- -Niteesh Kumar Akurati
+ Niteesh Kumar Akurati